yeslogic/prince-docs/docs/paged.md

 ![A page with content in some of its page regions.](assets/samples/marginboxes-1.colour.png)

 Most content appears inside the *page area* of one or more pages - in the above figure the *page area* is marked with a solid black border.
 Surrounding the page area is the margin area, defined by the [margins set with `@page` rules](#page-style), which contains the *page-margin boxes*.
-Other special areas, i.e. the *page area regions*, are overlaying the page area, or are placed at its left, or right side, or at its top, or bottom.
-Collectively, they are known as the *page regions*.
+Other special areas are overlaying the page area, or are placed at its left, or right side, or at its top, or bottom.
+Collectively, they are known as the *page area regions*.

 The figure above shows the position of some *page-margin boxes*, which can be used for creating running page headers and footers, as well as some common regions in the main *page area*.